 Intense workouts like running and HIIT often steal the spotlight when people think about forms of exercise that come with a lot of physical and mental health benefits.
 But walking has tons of benefits, too.

 Walking is also good for your mind, helping improve your mood, boost endorphins, reduce fatigue and lower your stress hormones.
 What's more, it's absolutely free and and you don't need a lot of time: Only 15 to 40 minutes a day five days a week can help improve your health.

-To help remind you of all the amazing reasons you should be walking, the LIVESTRONG.com team created this printable and pinnable infographic:
+To help remind you of all the amazing reasons you should be walking, the LIVESTRONG.com team created this pinnable infographic:

 21 Health Benefits of Walking

 Higher levels of physical activity — like walking for an hour — have been linked to lower rates of depression, according to research published in the January 2019 issue of JAMA Psychiatry.

 2. It Can Help Reduce Stress and Anxiety